This entry is divided into the following sections:

 For historical Maryland laws, the Archives of Maryland posts Laws of Maryland in PDF format from the 17th through 21st centuries.
 The HeinOnline session law collection has Maryland laws back to 1777.
 Alternatively, you can get copies by calling the Maryland State Law Library (410-260-1430), or another library with a collection of older Maryland legal materials.

-You can search session laws back to 1990 on Westlaw (MD-LEGIS-OLD; to search for laws from a particular year add, for example, "& CI("2001 Maryland Laws").
+You can search session laws back to 1999 on the General Assembly website using the Advanced Search (select "Advanced Search" and then select "Chapters" under "Document Type").
+You can also search session laws back to 1990 on Westlaw (MD-LEGIS-OLD; to search for laws from a particular year add, for example, "& CI("2001 Maryland Laws").
 Subscribers can search Maryland laws back to 1777 on HeinOnline.

 E. Maryland State Code